 Another important aspect of hormone replacement therapy is to understand that most physicians (especially conventionally trained) do not specialize in hormone replacement or hormone management.

-This treatment paradigm has lead many patients to seek out second opinions and other doctors in an attempt to start feeling better but many are left empty handed.
+This treatment paradigm has led many patients to seek out second opinions and other doctors in an attempt to start feeling better but many are left empty-handed.

 Hormone Replacement Basics